Autor: Shelby Benavidez

 Which Dog Breed Bites Kids the Most?

-Children are more likely to be bitten by a dog than adults, with mixed-breed dogs, Pit Bulls, and German Shepherds being amongst the most common attackers, according to pediatric emergency room studies.
-Children tend to be less cautious around animals because of their lack of understanding of dog behavior, increasing the likelihood of an attack, whether intentional or not.
+Children are more likely to be bitten by a dog than adults, with mixed-breed dogs, Pit Bulls, and German Shepherds being among the most common attackers, according to estudios de salas de emergencia pediátricas.
+Children tend to be less cautious around animals because they don’tunderstand that dogs can be dangerous or how to read their behavior.
+This comfort increases the likelihood of an attack, whether intentional or not.

 Legally, injuries to children from dog bites often lead to higher settlements or verdicts due to emotional trauma, physical scarring, and lingering effects of the bite.
-Most courts consider the victim’s vulnerability, and when a child is attacked, their vulnerability is a lot higher.
+Most courts consider the victim’s vulnerability, which is typically much higher in children than in adults.
 This tends to be a factor when awarding the victim for injuries and even punitive damages, especially when the owner was grossly negligent.

 Most Dangerous Dogs